mcnerneylab/chip_seq_tutorial/README.md

 ### Step 1: bwa index
 bwa requires you to first index the genome fasta file.
 In this turorial, I followed the procedures in https://icb.med.cornell.edu/wiki/index.php/Elementolab/BWA_tutorial to download the mm10 genome fasta file from UCSC genome browser.
 Please see code "bwa_index" for details
 ### Step 2: bwa mem alignment
+Loop through the paired-end reads fastqs and output sam file.
+We use the <bwa mem> command.
+Please see file "bwa_mem.sh"

+## convert sam to bam and sort